 You are here

 University conflict of interest policy as outlined in the Standard Practice Guide (SPG) must comply with state and federal external requirements.
-In addition, the university provides operational policies to guide employees in disclosing outside interests and managing identified conflicts of interest and commitment.
+In addition, the university provides operational policies to guide employees in disclosing outside activities, relationships, or interests and managing identified conflicts of interest and commitment.

 - NIH Conflict of Interest resources page - Public Health Service (PHS) regulation, which apply to grants and awards from the National Institutes of Health and other PHS agencies